nittifra/ua-ssl-neuro/README.md

 ## Overview

-The core idea is to train a segmentation model with a combination of labeled and unlabeled data.
+Train a segmentation model with a combination of labeled and unlabeled data.
 The system estimate uncertainty and generates pseudolabels for confident predictions.

 Key steps:
 - Base supervised training on a small labeled set